Sheldon Adelson’s Las Vegas Review-Journal twice endorsed Trump. Now it’s advising him to admit he lost.

 While a handful of newspapers endorsed Trump in 2016 prior to the Review-Journal, the Nevada newspaper was the first with a circulation of over 100,000 to do so.
 It also endorsed Trump in 2020.

 It’s unclear what role exactly Adelson played in this week’s editorial.
-(The newspaper’s publisher did not immediately return The Washington Post’s inquiry).
+(The newspaper’s publisher declined to comment).
 But a 2015 Review-Journal editorial explored how the editorial page could change after Adelson’s purchase, noting that the page has long had a libertarian/conservative tilt and presidential endorsements would probably not change.

 “Newspaper owners aren’t supposed to interfere with news content.
 But it’s perfectly appropriate for them to seize full control of the editorial page and steer the philosophy of their editorial board,” it said.
 “The Las Vegas Review-Journal’s editorial page can become his family’s personal soap box, if that’s what they want.”